JatinNirwann/Portal-Plus/usage[1].rst

 Overview
 ========

 The PortalPlus is a comprehensive Python application that provides automated monitoring of the JIIT (Jaypee Institute of Information Technology) Webportal.
-It monitors student attendance, marks/grades, and notices, delivering real-time notifications via WhatsApp and providing an interactive chatbot interface for on-demand queries.
+It monitors student attendance and delivers real-time notifications via Telegram bot, providing an interactive interface for on-demand queries.

 Architecture Overview
 ====================